 From India, Kolkata

-It is as simple to find openings in HR out of West Bengal.
-As a fresher, you must have enrolled yourself in various job portals.
-They ask for your suitable location; you may add in your resume that you are willing to get a job in such cities.
-You may also see newspapers where various industries ask for CVs.
-The internet is the best tool if you use it for exact information.
-Naukri.com, Monster, JobStreet, etc., are various sites where you can update your CV putting all best features, skills, knowledge, summer training, internship, etc., in a proper manner so that CV screeners may get impressed at first sight.
+It is simple to find HR openings outside of West Bengal.
+As a fresher, you should enroll in various job portals.
+They will ask for your preferred location; you may add in your resume that you are willing to work in specific cities.
+You can also check newspapers where various industries advertise for CVs.
+The internet is the best tool if you use it to find exact information.
+Websites like Naukri.com, Monster, and JobStreet are great platforms where you can update your CV, highlighting all your best features, skills, knowledge, summer training, and internships in a proper manner so that CV screeners are impressed at first sight.

-Search for Ahmedabad, Surat in newspaper editions specifically published on Wednesday and Saturday.
-But as a fresher, before applying for a job, you must update yourself according to employers' requirements as well as industry requirements.
-Prepare your intro, watch your body language, way of answering, etc. Preparation will make you succeed in a job.
+Search for opportunities in Ahmedabad and Surat in newspaper editions specifically published on Wednesday and Saturday.
+As a fresher, before applying for a job, you must update yourself according to employers' and industry requirements.
+Prepare your introduction, watch your body language, and practice your way of answering questions.
+Preparation will help you succeed in securing a job.

 Best wishes,